 still be seen today.

-as part of their Atlantic Wall fortifications.
-On the evening of
+of their Atlantic Wall fortifications.
+On the evening of 5th June

-5th June 1944, the battery was heavily bombed by Allied Forces.
+1944, the battery was heavily bombed by Allied Forces.
+This carried

-crew in the battery finally surrendered in the evening of the 6th
+battery finally surrendered in the evening of the 6th June.
+The

 harbour was able to provide the port facilities necessary for the